18 Incredible White Wine Aperitif Recipes

-When the infuse has cooled down, pour in the wine and the lemon juice, stir and strain into a freezer container.
+When the infused mixture has cooled down, pour in the wine and the lemon juice, stir and strain into a freezer container.

-4. Peach And Honey White Wine Slushie
+15. Peach and Honey White Wine Slushie

 The Peach and Honey White Wine Slushie is another frozen cocktail to consider on the hottest summer days.